 If I Grow Up… Will Our Black Boys Ever Get to Be Men?

-Sadly, no one has been captured, or even identified related to the murder.
+Sadly, no one has been captured, or even identified, as it relates to the murder.

-However, what we do have is yet another young Black male who has been killed, while a family is left to mourn his death as they continue to search for answers, and search for the person(s) responsible for murdering the young honor roll student who attended Stovall Middle School.
+However, what we do know is that another young Black male has been killed.
+A family is left to mourn the death of their loved one, while also continuing to search for answers and the person(s) responsible for murdering the young honor roll student.

-Another young Black male who will never get a chance to make a positive impact on our world because of gun violence, is a disturbing trend that must be addressed from every level of government, in our homes, in our churches, and more importantly, in our communities.
+O’Cyrus is another young Black male who will never get a chance to make a positive impact on this world because of senseless gun violence.
+This is a disturbing trend that must be addressed from every level of government, as well as in our homes, in our churches, and more importantly, in our communities.

 According to a 2014 report by the Centers for Disease Control and Prevention (CDC), the leading cause of death for Black males, ages 15-34, in the United States was homicide.
 To be more specific, relative to the CDC report – 48.6 percent of Black males, ages 15-19, died as a result of homicide; 47.7 percent of Black males, ages 20-24, died as a result of homicide; and 31.9 percent of Black males, ages 25-34, died as a result of homicide.

 As you can see in the CDC report, nearly 50 percent, or 1 in every 2 young Black males, died as a result of a homicide; most of which came as a result of gun violence.

 For years, Americans have had intense back-and-forth discussions about the level of increased gun violence in this country, along with the number of deaths associated with that gun violence.

 Many Black families across America have found themselves living in a constant state of fear, hoping and praying that their young Black boys and girls don’t become the latest casualty in a country that has been beset by this increased level of gun violence.